 Twitter is a great example of fixing something that’s broken, but in all the wrong ways — enter Twitter Blue.
 Twitter Blue is the social media platform’s answer to a monthly subscription service that gives Twitter users all the features they never wanted for a price.

 Free Twitter isn’t changing or going away, and according to a Twitter spokesperson it “never will”.

 Twitter Blue is a premium opt-in service that adds additional benefits to the app, but even if you don’t subscribe, you will still be able to use Twitter the same as you are right now.

-Twitter Blue will set you back $4.49 per month.
+When Twitter Blue launched, it was priced at $4.49.
+Now, it will set you back $6.99 per month.
 You can subscribe in-app.